 Hearing Protection Fitting and Maintenance Guide:

-Hearing protection – especially disposable earplugs – can cause ear infections if the correct health, hygiene and fitting formula is not followed correctly.
+As a matter of fact, Hearing protection – especially disposable earplugs – can cause ear infections if the correct health, hygiene and fitting formula if not followed correctly.

-Before handling earplugs, always wash and dry your hands.
+Before handling ear blockers, always wash and dry your hands.
 Then inspect your earplugs and discard them if damaged, worn or dirty.
-Reusable silicone earplugs will last up to three weeks if kept clean and undamaged.
-They should be cleaned with mild soap and water and stored in a case away from extreme heat or sunlight.
-When using banded earplugs, clean and replace the pads regularly, as required.
+Generally, reusable silicone earplugs will last up to three weeks if kept clean and undamaged.
+Hence, they should be cleaned with mild soap and water and stored in a case away from extreme heat or sunlight.
+Although when using banded earplugs, clean and replace the pads regularly, as required.

 Earplug Fit and Removal: